cherubrock-seb/PrMers/README.md

     [Gerbicz Li] Restore iter=9742 (j=198)
     [Gerbicz Li] Check passed! iter=9940

+Disabling protection:
 You can deactivate the Gerbicz–Li error-checking mechanism by passing the option `-gerbiczli`, for benchmarking or debugging purposes.
-Use with care, as this disables protection against silent hardware errors.
+⚠️ Use with care — this disables protection against silent hardware errors.

 Understanding `[Gerbicz Li] B=...` and `Checkpasslevel=...`:
 These messages indicate how the checking is structured during the run.